mindis/snowplow.github.com/_posts/2013-01-29-introducing-the-no-js-tracker.md

 2. Views of ecommerce products on 3rd party marketplaces
 3. Views of pages on 3rd party hosting sites e.g. Github

 In these cases, you can use the [No-Javascript tracker] [no-js-wizard] (pixel tracker) to track events directly into your Snowplow stack.
-Doing so enables you to analyse complete customer journeys: tying together data on the emails a user has opened with their subsequent web browsing behaviour, for example.
+Doing so enables you to analyse complete customer journeys: tying together data on the emails a user has opened with their subsequent web browsing behavior, for example.

 <!--more-->